Charystag/Charystag/README.md

 <!-- The goal is to write a README file for my repository Charystag/Charystag on github-->

-# Ahoy Captain ⚓️!
-Welcome to my GitHub page!
+# 🚀 Innovating with Automation: From Ideas to Real-World Solutions 💡

-# Introduction
+## Introduction

 ## Who am I?